NURUSTABAS/2025/README.md

 # Camera and Object Movement Detection - Project Presentation

-After uploading a video, you must click the **'Analizi Başlat'** (Start Analysis) button in the "Upload & Analysis" tab to perform the analysis.
+After uploading a video, you must click the **'Start Analysis'** button in the "Upload & Analysis" tab to perform the analysis.
-If you change any parameter or switch between camera movement and object movement detection, you need to click the **'Analizi Başlat'** button again to re-analyze the video with the new settings.
+If you change any parameter or switch between camera movement and object movement detection, you need to click the **'Start Analysis'** button again to re-analyze the video with the new settings.
 This ensures that the analysis is only performed when you explicitly request it, preventing unnecessary computations for large videos.
+After the analysis is completed, the captured frames (analyzed video frames) and detected movements are visually presented in the Results tab.
 Additionally, at the bottom of the Results section, there is a downloadable analysis report available for the user.

 ## 1. Project Overview